playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/graph-view.md

 The Version Control Graph allows to easily track progress and merge history of the branches of a PlayCanvas project.

-While the Version Control Panel displays a simple list of the latest checkpoints of the selected branch, the Graph View shows a much larger (and expandable) view of the entire version control graph, including, checkpoints, branches and merges:
+While the Version Control Panel displays a simple list of the latest checkpoints of the selected branch, the Graph View shows a much larger (and expandable) view of the entire version control graph, including checkpoints, branches and merges:

 ![][overview-image]